Custom domains in IQ Bot

-A domain contains information about the language of the documents and the fields that the system extracts from the documents.
-Besides the domains provided by IQ Bot, you can also create and add custom domains to your IQ Bot environment, which displays in the Document type drop-down list.
+A domain contains information about the language of the documents and the data fields that the system extracts from the documents.
+The IQ Bot environment includes seven domains; users with the AAE_IQ Bot Admin role can also create and import custom domains to the Domains tab.

 The Domains tab displays all available domains for use in the system and their associated languages.
 Besides out-of-box domains offered by IQ Bot, you can also create a custom domain and import it into IQ Bot.